AlkimeeGames/TagLayerTypeGenerator/Documentation~/API.md

 ## OnFileGeneration Event

-You can subscribe to the FileGeneration event from either TagTypeGenerator.Generator.FileGeneration or LayerTypeGenerator.Generator.FileGeneration from an Editor script.
-This event is invoked immediately after the new type file has been stored to the Asset Database.
-One use of this might be to add further code to the script after the initial type generation.
+You can subscribe to the FileGeneration event from either TagTypeGenerator.Generator.FileGenerated or LayerTypeGenerator.Generator.FileGenerated from any Editor script.
+This event is invoked immediately after the new type file has been stored in the Asset Database.
+One use of this might be to add further code to the script after the initial generation.

 ```c#
 public sealed class MyEditorScript